-On paper, Kenya, just like many other states do not recognize Somaliland, but beyond the political radar, Kenyans accept and appreciate the existence of Somaliland as an independent state, writes Bashe Awil Omar, Somaliland Envoy to Kenya
+On paper, Kenya, just like many other states, does not recognize Somaliland, but beyond the political radar, Kenyans accept and appreciate the existence of Somaliland as an independent state. writes Bashe Awil Omar, Somaliland Envoy to Kenya

 In August 2018, Somaliland President Muse Bihi appointed me to come and head the Liaison office in Nairobi.